National Council Against Health Fraud

 The National Council Against Health Fraud (NCAHF) was a not-for-profit, US-based organization, that described itself as a "private nonprofit, voluntary health agency that focuses upon health misinformation, fraud, and quackery as public health problems."

 History

 According to archived website, the NCAHF evolved from three separate organizations.
 The Lehigh Valley Committee Against Health Fraud, Inc. (LVCAHF, now called Quackwatch) was founded in 1969 by Stephen Barrett and H. William Gross, D.D.S. in Allentown, Pennsylvania.
 The Southern California Council Against Health Fraud (SCCAHF) had its origin in 1976 at Loma Linda University with academic colleagues William T. Jarvis and Gordon Rick as co-founders.
 Thomas H. Jukes of University of California, Berkeley founded the third organization, an unnamed group in northern California.

 For a time between 1998 and 2000, the NCAHF operated under the name National Council for Reliable Health Information (NCRHI).
 The organization became inactive in 2002, and its legal entity was formally dissolved in 2011.

-Mission statement

-According to NCAHF's mission statement, its activities and purposes included: